-This Pumbaa mask pattern creates all the shapes for you — and it’s fun to add the tusks and those silly warts.
+This Pumbaa mask pattern creates all the shapes for you — and it’s fun to add the warthog tusks and those crazy warts.
 He’ll be a huge hit when he appears on stage in the Lion King play.

 To Make Your Pumbaa Mask: